Clouds Rest hike.

 If you look closely, you can see people climbing the cables on Half Dome

-Starting Point: Mist Trail / John Muir Trail Trailhead (also known as the Happy Isles Trailhead)
+Starting Point: Mist Trail / John Muir Trail Trailhead near Happy Isles (shuttle stop #16)

 Length: 20 miles